Read more about the team

 Humera Khan is a marketing enthusiast turned landscape designer running Avante Garde.
 She started volunteering in high school and since then has been involved in multiple national and international projects.
 She was the creative director for YL Pakistan – country chapter of Youth Leader; an official project of the UN decade of education for sustainable development 2005-2014 UNESCO.
 She has also worked in collaboration with Amnesty International (Pakistan) on various youth-based initiatives.
 Humera is a visuals enthusiast; anything and everything regarding movies, theatre, advertisements, photography, and story-telling get her drooling.
 She writes extensively, goes photo-walking frequently and paints occasionally.
 She loves her husband & partner Hassan, her new-born Zoe, and food but is not sure about the order.

-Festival Manager, Festival Programmer, Filmmaker, Traveller, Photographer, Editor
+Festival Manager, Festival Programmer, Filmmaker, Trainer, Photographer, Videographer, Traveller, Editor.

 Photographer, Film Maker, Loves Daal-Chawal